npariti/MSDS434FinalProject/Week 1/Week 1 -Kickoff.md

 Work is still in progress and as new items are added, this repository will be updated as necessary until the project has been completed and submitted for grading.

 # Description
-- This project was designed to meet the requiremnts outlined the course objectives for MSDS 434
+- This project was designed to meet the requiremnts outlined in the course objectives for MSDS 434
 - The overall idea was to implement a ML model that would predict the crime types in Austin.
-The final front end would display these predictiosn
+The final front end would display these predictions
 - Google Cloud Platform would be utilized as a means of serving the application to end users.
-  - This would include ingesting adn storing the data, using BigQueryML or AutoML to train and serve a Logistic Regression Model, and using AppEngine to deploy a publicly accessible interface that users can access
+  - This would include ingesting and storing the data, using BigQueryML or AutoML to train and serve a Logistic Regression Model, and using AppEngine to deploy a publicly accessible interface that users can access
 -At this time, the interface will display the predictions in a table
 - Local development has been done to establish the necessary items that will be required to complete the process:
   - Python and SQL were used to clean the data